Frequently Asked Questions About Counselling & Psychotherapy services in Shoreham-by-sea. What to expect, Costs, Qualifications, etc.

-I specialise in counselling for individuals and my approach is Person-Centred.
+I work primarily with individuals, couples and people in polyamorous relationships.
+I do sometimes work with families.
+You can learn more about my approach here.
 Here are some links to find support for group counselling.

 Counselling and psychotherapy are sometimes referred to as talking therapies.
 In practice there is very little difference between counselling and psychotherapy.
 Some practitioners choose to call themselves counsellors, while others – even with similar qualifications – choose to call themselves psychotherapists.

-I am a qualified, humanistic counsellor specialising in Person-Centred counselling.
+I am a qualified, person-centred counsellor.
+I draw on additional training including Internal Family Systems and somatic therapy.
 My personal counselling philosophy is based on the belief that human nature is essentially constructive.

 Find out more about me here >

 Some therapists use two or more approaches in a coherent way and call themselves Integrative practitioners.
-I have been trained in a number of different counselling approaches and may draw on these techniques as required:
+I have been trained in a number of different counselling approaches and draw on these modalities as required.
+These include: